 Ultimately, the future of Greece will not be decided by charismatic leaders and left-wing economists but by the balance of social forces within Greece, and across Europe.
 SYRIZA’s victory provides some evidence of a shift in a progressive direction.

 Author: Troy Henderson

-Troy Henderson is an economist with a particular interest in the past, present and future of work in Australia.
-He received a Bachelor of Economics and Social Sciences and a Master of Arts (Research) in Political Economy from the University of Sydney.
-He is completing his PhD in 2019.
+Troy Henderson is a Senior Research Officer with the University of Sydney's Mental Wealth Initiative.
+He is Co-Director of the Australian Basic Income Lab, a research collaboration between the University of Sydney, Macquarie University and the Australian National University.
+He has a particular interest in Basic Income Studies, macroeconomic economic policy, social policy reform, and the political economy of work.
+His PhD thesis explored Basic Income as a Policy Option for Australia.
+Between 2017 and 2019 he worked as a Research Economist at the Centre for Future Work at the Australia Institute.
 His Masters research focused on The Four-Day Workweek as a Policy Option for Australia, while his PhD thesis explores Basic Income as a Policy Option for Australia.
 He has published academic articles and book chapters on these and other work-related topics, and has undertaken economic consulting work for Public Services International.
 He has presented at national and international conferences, and is a regular media commentator.
 He is passionate about fair work, social justice, cricket and the NBA.
 Twitter: @TroyCHenderson